DataScienceSpecialization/courses/03_GettingData/announcements.md

 Welcome to Week 4 of Obtaining Data!
 In this final week we will focus on peer grading of assignments.

 Participating in peer grading is an amazing learning opportunity.
-It gives you a chance to learn things from your fellow students, pick up tips for explaning key ideas, and helping others to learn as well.
+It gives you a chance to learn things from your fellow students, pick up tips for explaining key ideas, and helping others to learn as well.
 We have focused our effort on making the rubric as objective and straightforward to implement as possible.
 If you have any issues please report them in the forums as described in the syllabus.

 Thanks again for all of your efforts in the course, we are in the last stretch.
 Good luck and have a great week!